Reviews and Comments

 A long novel length story from a writer known for writing fascinating, occasionally surreal short fiction, this one involves a group of people suddenly trust back into the world with magic and now have to live with the consequences, some of which are revealed as world changing near the end.
 This book is not for everyone, as it takes it time with the characters' interactions and situations.
 But probably a rewarding experience for those who are patient with the author's pacing and revelations.

 At the start, three dead teenagers, presumed missing, suddenly reappear in the world and are given form by their music teacher, who turns out to have magic.
 They are then given the task of finding out how they died, and to eventually learn to control magic, which comes with their reappearance.
-Things get complicated when another 'spirit' joins them in reappearing in the world, and may have …
+Things get complicated when another 'spirit' joins them in reappearing in the world, and may …